astral2156/JavaShootingGame/README.md

 <img width="300" src="https://user-images.githubusercontent.com/37032956/49747754-75df1800-fce7-11e8-919b-fabe77c2a821.PNG">

 You can choose your gun shot speed.
-1 is fastest shot speed so 1 is easier to hit enemy.
+One 1 is fastest shot speed so 1 is easier to hit enemy.
-3 is slowest shot try it!
+Three 3 is slowest shot try it!
 XD

 <img width="450" src="https://user-images.githubusercontent.com/37032956/49747753-75df1800-fce7-11e8-8058-6f201d6179ec.PNG">